Layla

 Layla is very street-wise and street-tough, because she had to be, and she is more than capable of looking after herself if necessary.

-For the most part, she's pretty chilled, happy to have a warm bed, nice food and she loves going out for walks as often as she can.
+She's mostly pretty chilled, happy to have a warm bed and nice food and she loves going out for walks, and refused to stay home even when she had a sore paw!

 Being used to her freedom, going out and about is very important to her and she's the best dog to take shopping and on errands as she just stays close, lies down and waits patiently.